-- Communication between home and School should be regular, two-way, and meaningful. - Parents play an integral role in supporting student learning. - Parents are welcome in the school, and their support and assistance are sought. - Parents are full partners in the decisions that affect children and families.
+- Communication between home and School should be regular, two-way, and meaningful. - · Responsible parenting is required and will be supported.

+- Parents play an integral role in assisting student learning. - · Parents are welcome in the school, and their support and assistance are sought. - Parents are full partners in the decisions that affect children and families.

 If parents are separated or divorced, both have equal rights to be informed of their child's school progress unless there is an order from the court to the contrary.
-Noncustodial parents shall receive written reports and conference notifications upon a request to the school's director.
+Noncustodial parents shall receive written reports and conference notifications upon a request to the school principal.

 Every new student will receive a home visit prior to the start of their first school year.
-The visit will introduce the student and his/her family to the expectations of the School and the importance of regular school attendance and daily reading.
+The visit will introduce the student and his/her family to the rules and expectations of the School and the importance of regular school attendance and reading.